qubit4/sort_algorithms_timed/README.md

-Script using 4 sort algorithms (bubble, insertion, selection and merge) and timing their performance.
+Script using 5 sort algorithms (bubble, insertion, selection, merge and quicksort) and timing their performance on user-created or random numerical arrays.